udecode/plate/packages/test-utils/README.md

 # Plate test utilities

-This package implements test utilities for Plate.
+This package implements the test utilities for Plate.

 ## API